Contextual hypotheses and semantics of logic programs: Background

 \subsection{A mechanistic view on rules}

 The rules that make up a logic program are expressions of the form

 that are read in many possible ways.
 One can view $\leftarrow$ as a link between cause and effect and conceive of \textsl{body} as a statement that if \emph{activated}, allows the rule to \emph{fire} and \textsl{head} to be \emph{generated}; when formally defined, this amounts to a kind of \emph{operational} semantics.
 Or one can view $\leftarrow$ as a link between antecedent and consequent and conceive of \textsl{body} as a statement that if \emph{true}, allows the rule to be \emph{logically applicable} and \textsl{head} to be established as \emph{true}; when formally defined, this amounts to a \emph{denotational} semantics.
 A legitimate aim is to propose both an operational and a denotational semantics, and make sure that they match.
-In this paper, we propose an operational semantics as it is the shortest path to casting Kripke-Kleene semantics, the well founded semantics, the stable model semantics, and answer-set programming into our framework.
-We also have a denotational semantics but will not present it in this paper.
+In this paper, we propose an operational semantics as it is the shortest path to casting Kripke-Kleene semantics, the well-founded semantics, the stable model semantics, and the answer-set semantics into our framework.
+We also have a denotational semantics but will make it the subject of another paper.

 Let us specify a bit more the syntactic structure of rules and the process by which they fire.
 Recall that a formula is in \emph{negation normal form} if negation is applied to atomic formulas only; so formulas in negation normal form are built from \emph{literals} (atomic formulas and their negations) using disjunction, conjunction, existential quantification, and universal quantification.
 Assume that every rule $\textsl{head}\leftarrow\textsl{body}$ of a logic program is such that \textsl{head} is a literal and \textsl{body} is a formula in negation normal form.
 Firing rules causes literals---the heads of the rules that fire---to be \emph{generated}.
 Literals can be combined into formulas in negation normal form some of which can, thanks to the generated literals, be \emph{inferred}.
 We impose that inferring formulas in negation normal form be a \emph{constructive} process; so $p\vee\neg p$ can be inferred provided that $p$ or $\neg p$ has been generated, and $\exists x\,p(x)$ can be inferred provided that $p(t)$ has been generated for at least one closed term $t$.